 Let Me Know When You’re Home // original call for submissions (July 2019)

 Over the years, we’ve written you forty-three letters: one for each month we’ve been running, each letter asking you to send us your words and stories.
 No matter the theme, you’ve responded, sharing with us your thoughts and feelings; your interpretation of a topic.

-Out of everything that is discussed and explored in the writing we share on DD, there is one thing we never tire of reading about: female friendship.
+Out of everything that is discussed and explored in the writing we share on DD, there is one we never tire of reading about: female friendship.
 No matter the theme, we constantly receive submissions about the relationships between women.